 National Radio News (NRN) bulletins are produced from a newsroom on the Bathurst campus of Charles Sturt University.
 Overseen by News Director Frank Bonaccorso, journalists, student journalists and cadets drawn from the Bachelor of Communication (Journalism) work together to deliver news bulletins broadcast to over 2 million listeners a week across Australia.

 With a focus on diverse voices as well as the daily news cycle, NRN brings the daily news from Australia and the world with a focus on the communities the stories affect.
-Our aim is to deliver a comprehensive, accurate, current and relevant radio news service which offers something different to both commercial and public sector services.
+Our aim is to deliver a comprehensive, accurate, current and relevant radio news service that offers something different to both commercial and public sector services.

 Tune into your local community station for the full bulletins.